This course provides you with an environment to work both collaboratively and independently within a portfolio of Fashion subjects.

 This course provides you with an environment to work both collaboratively and independently within a portfolio of Fashion subjects, which include Film, Illustration, Journalism, Photography and Styling specialisms.

 Together with other students you will engage in furthering your intellectual enquiry through Research Methods, and develop business and entrepreneurial skills to underpin your future career.
-In subjects, knowledge is deepened through specialist projects and learning opportunities, enabling you to define your individual direction for a professional creative outcome.
+In subjects, knowledge is deepened through special projects and learning opportunities, enabling you to define your individual direction for a professional creative outcome.

 You have access to a wide range of specialist facilities and the experience of dedicated academic staff and visiting professionals.

 If studying full-time you'll undertake 60 credits of modules over each Trimester.
-In part-time mode you'll undertake 30 credits of modules over a Trimester.
+In part-time mode, you'll undertake 30 credits of modules over a Trimester.

 You'll begin the course with the module in ‘Research Methods 1’.
 This will enable you to contextualise and describe your intentions for developing your own practice in one of the specialist subject areas within the Fashion Portfolio - Film, Illustration, Journalism, Photography and Styling.
 In the studio practice module ‘Establishing Skills and Identity’, you'll work within your subject area and the associated facilities.
 You'll then undertake ‘Research Methods 2’, which is aimed at developing relevant skills needed for a creative career, and further your studio practice in the ‘Defining Practice’ module.
-For the final 60 credits you'll undertake the ‘Final Masters Project’.
+For the final 60 credits, you'll undertake the ‘Final Masters Project’.
 This allows you to develop a body of work leading to a publication or an exhibition.

 Research Methods 1: Contextual Research and Creating Narratives.